GALLBLADDER-LIVER FLUSH with Preparation Diet

 Pectin (apples, especially green apples) softens and dissolves gallstones.

-Epsom salts (magnesium sulphates) open the bile duct so stones pass easily.
+Epsom salts (magnesium sulphates) open the bile duct so stones pass easily, plus loosen up the bowels.

 Extra water should be consumed to flush the whole body during this process (a liter per hour or more).